 Our IT department has up-to-date information about this (in Swedish): IT-Support & Helpdesk (intranet).

 Answer: No, you cannot post Högskolan Dalarna envelopes in the regular postboxes you can find in your town.
 This is because the envelopes have a barcode (instead of a stamp to pay for postage) that is valid only when collected from the University or upon delivery to a PostNord business centre.

 Answer: If you require testing for covid-19, then you need to contact healthcare services.
 You can find information for your region on 1177.se.

 Answer: It is the responsibility of us all to stay at home if it feels like we have a cold.
-This is in accordance with FHM guidelines.
-It is good that you remind your colleagues of their responsibility.
+You have a personal responsibility to protect yourself and others from the spread of covid-19, more information at krisinformation.se.
 Talk to your immediate manager if you do not want to be at the workplace because of your colleague’s symptoms.
 Remember that symptoms that resemble the cold may be due to other health conditions, such as allergies.

 Answer: In accordance with the recommendations of the Public Health Authority, everyone who feels sick must stay at home.
 We recommend you follow the updated advice provided by the Public Health Agency of Sweden.

 If you suspect that you have contracted the virus, you are asked to first contact healthcare services according to their guidelines.
 Also inform your immediate manager if, as a result of this, you will be absent from work.

 Answer: The doctor and healthcare services decide who an infected person must inform that they have covid-19.
 However, if you voluntarily or according to instructions from healthcare services inform your immediate manager.
 By doing this, the University can provide a full picture of the covid-19 situation among its staff to healthcare infection control staff.